 These can be progressed to include all sorts of push-up variations and ab wheel/bar rollout masochism (video at right).

 Finally, I love to integrate this work with overhead medicine ball throwing variations, where you resist extension each time you go overhead with the ball, whether you're getting ready to throw, or just catching.

 Taking this a step further, you can appreciate that overhead pressing can serve as a great anti-extension exercise.

 These can be progressed into variations with perturbations, or single-leg side bridge variations.
-See the video on the right for a side bridge wall slide.

 Taken all together, I hope that this classification scheme makes you appreciate that "core training" isn't just about training abs and obliques.
 More importantly, it's about training motor control: maximizing hip motion and lumbar stability, and then integrating the two in more complex movement schemes.

 And, since very few of the readers out there live and die exclusively by squat, bench, deadlift, it becomes increasingly valuable to dabble in all three realms of my classification scheme each week.

 One other realm of stability I think is important to cover is single-leg stability or, simply stated, how well you stand on one foot.
 It's crucial to overall health and performance for a number of reasons.